Your resource for all things PitchBook

 Real estate debt

 The most common real estate debt strategy is direct lending for real estate acquisitions.
-May include the buying and selling of securitized real estate loans in the secondary market.
+This may include the buying and selling of securitized real estate loans in the secondary market.
 Risk profiles vary based on the underlying assets.

 Special situations